52poke/malasada/README.md

 ## Configuration

-Bucket and region settings can be configured via `secrets/secrets.env`.
 Feel free to look into and modify the TypeScript files and `serverless.yml` to customize this project for your own needs.

-## Limitation

-Currently malasada don't prevent simultaneous requests for generating same object.
-A locking mechanism (either based on SQS or DynamoDB) may be considered to implement.

 ## License